appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database/README.md

 ## Run a query

-Click on the `Run` button or hit `cmd + enter` to execute a query.
+Click the `Run` button or hit `cmd + enter` to execute a query.
 You'll see the results in the Response tab if the query succeeds.

  <VideoEmbed host="youtube" videoId="0xA7ChO7Rlk" title="Running a Query" caption="Running a Query"/>